Harvest and Father Duenas tie IIAAG soccer game 1-1

 The Father Duenas Memorial School Friars soccer team dominated every aspect of Thursday night’s Independent Interscholastic Athletic Association of Guam regular season game, but only managed a 1-1 tie against the Harvest Christian Academy Eagles, proving that FD is nearly beatable.

-Heading into the Round 2, in Toto, the Friars held the two-game series advantage 1-0.
-But in that first meeting, where FD defeated the Eagles 3-1, Harvest shut out the maroon-and gold in the second half, proving they could slow down the undefeated Friars.
+Heading into the second round, in Toto, the Friars held the two-game series advantage 1-0.
+But in that first meeting, where FD defeated the Eagles 3-1, Harvest shut out the maroon-and-gold in the second half, proving they could slow down the undefeated Friars.

-Twenty-two minutes into Thursday's game, Friars’ EJ Sablan redirected a pass from Nainoa Norton and headed a goal past Harvest goalkeeper Josiah Jones.
-After Sablan’s softly-tapped shot rolled into the lower right side of the net, Harvest head coach Kevin Elwell switched goalkeepers.
+Twenty-two minutes into Thursday's game, Friars’ EJ Sablan redirected a header from Nainoa Norton past Harvest goalkeeper Josiah Jones.
+After Sablan’s softly tapped shot rolled into the lower right side of the net, Harvest head coach Kevin Elwell switched goalkeepers.

-Traven Kaae, whoreplaced Jones, played 58 minutes and stopped every shot he faced.
+Traven Kaae, who had replaced Jones, played 58 minutes and stopped every shot he faced.

 “I felt like the goal should have set the tempo," Sablan said.
 “To me, I don't think we played a good game.”